BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/barplots-kallisto.md

 Used analysed DESeq results.
-This script was most recently run on Thu Sep  3 13:10:17 2015.
+This script was most recently run on Fri Sep  4 08:06:39 2015.